Time Out says

 Summer nights and movies: what more could you want?

 The most glam of the outdoor cinemas is St George OpenAir.
-From your seats in the stadium you can watch the screen rise up over the water, with the Opera House and Bridge as the backdrop.
-The full program for 2018 has been announced.
+From your seats in the stadium you can watch the screen rise up over the water, with the Opera House and Bridge as the backdrop, all while enjoying restaurant-standard food and alcoholic beverages.

 The 2019 film program will feature more than a dozen premiere and preview screenings, the new Oscar hopefuls, blockbusters and a selection of 2018’s best films.

 Opening night premiere is Mary, Queen of Scots – starring Saoirse Ronan and Margot Robbie.

 Another drawcard with be the premiere of Nicole Kidman crime drama Destroyer – Karyn Kusama's film has been getting rave reviews.